flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 Remember that we are creating a basic scenes application with four scenes:

-- BasicScenesMainMenuScene - The main menu scene
+- BasicScenesMainMenuScene - The main menu scene.
-- BasicScenesLotteryScene - The lottery number generator scene
+- BasicScenesLotteryScene - The lottery number generator scene.
-- BasicScenesGreetingNameScene - The greeting name scene
+- BasicScenesGreetingInputScene - The greeting name input scene.
-- BasicScenesGreetingMessageScene - The greeting message scene
+- BasicScenesGreetingMessageScene - The greeting message scene.

 Add the following lines below the #include statements in the basic_scenes.c file: